Best Entrepreneurship Lesson Plans on the Internet

 - Entrepreneurship Classroom Activities via entre-ed.org (Free)

-- This resource gives kids a great introduction to entrepreneurship.
-It’s also free, it’s simple, and it is quite pleasing to the eye.
+- This resource gives kids a great introduction to the various aspects of entrepreneurship.
+It uses videos and downloadable pdfs to help teach your students the fundamentals of business.
+Also free, it’s simple, and it is quite pleasing to the eye.
 You can’t go wrong with this resource when teaching your elementary students about entrepreneurship

 Middle School Entrepreneurship Lesson Plans: